-Security issues with the design or implementation of Bitcoin and related crypto-currencies.
+Security issues with the design or implementation of Bitcoin.

 3